PRBonn/OverlapNet/README.md

 			year = {2020}
 	}

-The extended journal version of OverlapNet is [here](http://www.ipb.uni-bonn.de/pdfs/chen2021auro.pdf):
+The extended journal version of OverlapNet is here ([PDF](http://www.ipb.uni-bonn.de/pdfs/chen2021auro.pdf)):

 	@article{chen2021auro,
 		author = {X. Chen and T. L\"abe and A. Milioto and T. R\"ohling and J. Behley and C. Stachniss},